Skip to main content

 CASP engages with artists, curators, educators, architects, designers, performers, filmmakers, community organizers, social researchers, students and children.
 We collaborate with people in informal urban settlements, peri-urban spaces, and villages through site-responsive and site-specific projects that employ the arts for community engagement and public pedagogy.

-Established in 2013, CASP is a registered non-profit Section 8 Company that works through four chapters in Navi Mumbai, Kolkata, Pune and New Delhi.
+Established in 2013, CASP is a registered non-profit Section 8 Company that works through three chapters in Navi Mumbai, Kolkata, and Delhi.
+Our collaboration in the Pune chapter (2016-20) closed with the advent of Covid-19.

 CASP Programs